Three Sisters Rural Track Program

 We strive for our clinical care rotations to align with our mission.
 Below are some of our experiences in settings with populations that experience structural racism, economic hardships, and other oppressive structures.

 The opportunities for residents training within the OHSU Three Sisters Rural Track Program will be centered within a rich family medicine community and a vibrant, culturally diverse, rural population in Central Oregon.
-The first year will take place in Portland, where residents will be placed at one of four of OHSU's primary care clinics.
-The subsequent two years will be in Central Oregon at one of three continuity clinics; St. Charles Madras Family Care, Mosaic Medical Madras, and Indian Health Services (IHS) Warm Springs.
+The first year will take place in Portland, where residents will be placed at one of two of OHSU's primary care clinics.
+The subsequent two years will be in Central Oregon at one of two continuity clinics; St. Charles Madras Family Care and Mosaic Medical Madras.
 The greater Madras community includes the Warm Springs Reservation which includes tribal members of Paiute, Warm Springs and Wasco descent.
 The Madras community population is comprised of about one third Native American, one third people of Latin American origin, and one third Caucasian/other.
 The curriculum, including didactics and intensives, will encompass teaching of the culture and heritage of the residents living in this diverse community.

 St. Charles Health System is the only hospital system in the Central Oregon Tri-County Region with a massive geographic area consisting of Deschutes, Crook, and Jefferson counties.
 Currently, the system operates two critical access hospitals — one located in Madras (Jefferson County) and one in Prineville (Crook County).